 Suresh Kumar Raina is a former Indian cricket player who holds the record for being the first Indian to score a century in each format of the game in international cricket.
 After retiring from all forms of international and domestic cricket, Raina has participated in the T10 league and has an interest in participating in the SA 20, a South African franchise-based T20 league.
-The southpaw is considered to be a T20 specialist and has a net worth of around $25 million (₹206.9 crore).
+The southpaw is considered one of the greatest white-ball middle-order batsmen of the modern era, and as of 2023, his estimated Net Worth is set to be $25 million (INR 200 Crores).

 Suresh Raina Salary